valentinesamuel/go-passgen/README.md

 ## ✨ Author

-Built with ❤️ by Valentine Samuel (and ChatGPT as my technical pairing buddy who helped me create this README😄).
+Built with ❤️ by Me (and ChatGPT as my technical pairing buddy who helped me create this README😄).